Stefan Nillessen: Biography

-He retained his 1500m title at the 2025 European Athletics U23 Championships in Bergen, Norway running a time of 3:44.87.
+He retained his 1500m title at the 2025 European Athletics U23 Championships in Bergen, Norway, running a time of 3:44.87.
 He later also won a silver medal in the 3000 metres steeplechase at the same championships, finishing behind Maciej Megier of Poland, in a national U23 record of 8:20.48.
 In September 2025, he was a semi-finalist over 1500 metres at the 2025 World Championships in Tokyo, Japan.

+On 19 February 2026, he lowered the Dutch indoor national record for the 1500 metres to 3:33.65 competing in Liévin, France.
+On 15 August, he was a surprise gold medalist in the 1500 metres at the 2026 European Championships in Birmingham, England, displaying a turn of speed on the home straight.
+Speaking after the race he said "I even surprised myself a little with that sprint finish to be honest.
+I knew I felt good, but you don't know how the others feel… When I got out of bed this morning, I really didn't think I was going to win the gold.
+Of course, I was hoping to be able to fight with the best and go for a medal…but gold was not something I was expecting".
+Competing at the 2026 World Athletics Road Running Championships in Copenhagen, he placed sixteenth in a Dutch record of 3:57.84 in the mile race.

 Personal life

 He is from Groesbeek near Nijmegen.
-Nillessen comes from a famous running family from Groesbeek, known as "d’n Boes."
+Nillessen comes from a famous running family from Groesbeek, known as "d'n Boes."